 Let $g_t, t\in \R,$ be a one parameter group of smooth diffeomorphisms of a compact manifold $Y$.
 It is called an Anosov flow if each $g_t$ is partially hyperbolic with the central direction being the one-dimensional tangent to the orbits of the flow.

 \begin{definition} Let $Y$ be a compact manifold, $g$ a smooth diffeomorphism of $Y$.
-The system $(Y,g)$ is called a {\bf {discretized Anosov flow}} if it is partially hyperbolic with $\dim E^c = 1,$ dynamically coherent and the central leaves $W^c (y) $ are invariant by $g$. \end{definition}
+The system $(Y,g)$ is called a {\bf {discretized Anosov flow}} if it is partially hyperbolic with $\dim E^c = 1,$ dynamically coherent and the center leaves $\ov W^c (y) $ are invariant by $g$. \end{definition}

-The basic examples of Anosov flows are the geodesic flow on a manifolds of negative sectional curvature and the basic examples of discretized Anosov flows are the time-one mappings of Anosov flows and their small enough perturbations.
+The basic example of an Anosov flow is the geodesic flow on a manifold of negative sectional curvature and the basic examples of a discretized Anosov flow are the time-one mapping of an Anosov flow and its small enough perturbations.

-Recall that a partially hyperbolic system is called accessible if for any two points \(y,z\) there exists a path \( x_0 =y, \ldots, x_j, \dots x_k= z \) such that for each \( j, 0\le j < k, \, x_j \) and \( x_{j+1} \) are in the same \( \W^\ast \) leaf, with \( \ast = s, u. \)
+Recall that a partially hyperbolic system is called {\bf{accessible}} if for any two points \(y,z\) there exists a path \( x_0 =y, \ldots, x_j, \dots x_k= z \) such that for each \( j, 0\le j < k, \, x_j \) and \( x_{j+1} \) are in the same \( W^\ast \) leaf, with \( \ast = s, u. \)

 Let $(Y,g)$ be a discretized Anosov flow and assume that the system $(Y,g) $ is accessible and that $ g$ has no fixed point.
 Non-compact leaves are homeomorphic to $\R$.
 Since $g$ has no fixed point, we can orientate each non compact leaf so that $y<g(y).$ This orientation is preserved by stable and unstable holonomies and is globally defined on non compact leaves.
 It extends by accessibility to the compact leaves as well.
 The space $Z$ of the segments $[y, g(y)) $ is a compact space.
 The mapping $\psi : Z\to Z $ defined by $\psi ([y,g(y) ) ) = [g(y), g^2(y) )$ is an expansive homeomorphism with expanding and contracting canonical coordinates.
-It follows from \cite{R83} that the system $(Z,\psi ) $ is a Smale space in the sense of D. Ruelle \cite{R04}, Chapter 7.
+It follows from \cite{R83} that the system $(Z,\psi ) $ is a Smale space in the sense of D. Ruelle \cite[chapter 7]{R04}.